sct-data/spinalcordtoobox-data-template/README.md

     git mv src/spinalcordtoolbox/data/dataset src/spinalcordtoolbox/data/${dataset-name}

     # 2. Edit the `README.md` file to:
-    #    - Delete the 'Using the Template' section
     #    - Find and replace ${dataset_name} with the name you picked
     vi README.md